SOSharuhi/RLBench_ACT/README.md

 This repo is forked from the [Aloha ACT](https://github.com/tonyzhaozh/act), [RLBench](https://github.com/stepjam/RLBench), [Pyrep](https://github.com/stepjam/PyRep).
 And it's one of the works of [Constrained Behavior Cloning for Robotic Learning](https://arxiv.org/abs/2408.10568?context=cs.RO)

 ## What's New?
-1. November 26, 2024： Now supports sawyer and panda, adding support for panda's original environment acquisition training and inference
+1. November 26, 2024： Now supports sawyer, panda and UR5, adding support for panda's original environment acquisition training and inference

 ## Installation(Ubuntu20.04)